abdulghani/blissful-ignorance/notes.md

 (unstable hallucination)
-this is where multiple children and polygamy appear to be coherent as more chances to carry the recursion forward while some of the children can drift or floats from the straight line (infinite recursion) subject to highly sensitive debatable ethics
+this is where multiple children and polygamy appear to be coherent as more chances to carry the recursion forward while some of the children can drift or floats from the straight line (infinite recursion) preserving their personal sovereignty subject to highly sensitive debatable ethics

 (unstable hallucination)